JoshSu/noxy/README.md

 that's daemonized with a configuration vocabulary and designed to be deployed into production out of the box.

-Noxy is used within Spinn3r for most of our HTTP infrastructure.
+Noxy will be  used within Spinn3r for most of our HTTP infrastructure.